| |

 If you are looking to find out specific information about your rug, visit our Rug Forum.
 We have many professionals on staff to give you a fair and honest assessment of your rug free of charge!

-Distinguishing between Oriental rugs and Other
+Distinguishing between Oriental Rugs and Other

 Know Your Rug